dell/dellemc-openmanage-ansible-modules/docs/modules/ome_alert_policies.rst

   The policy which was created or modified.

 error_info (on HTTP error, dict, {'error': {'code': 'Base.1.0.GeneralError', 'message': 'A general error has occurred.
-See ExtendedInfo for more information.', '@Message.ExtendedInfo': [{'MessageId': 'GEN1234', 'RelatedProperties': [], 'Message': 'Unable to process the request because an error occurred.', 'MessageArgs': [], 'Severity': 'Critical', 'Resolution': 'Retry the operation.
-If the issue persists, contact your system administrator.'}]}})
+See ExtendedInfo for more information.', '@Message.ExtendedInfo': [{'MessageId': 'CMON7011', 'RelatedProperties': [], 'Message': 'Unable to create or modify the alert policy because an invalid value [To Email] is entered for the action Email.', 'MessageArgs': ['[To Email]', 'Email'], 'Severity': 'Warning', 'Resolution': 'Enter a valid value for the action identified in the message and retry the operation.'}]}})
   Details of the HTTP Error.